MEET THE STAGEHANDS

 Shloka Shankar is a freelance writer and visual artist from Bangalore, India.
 She loves experimenting with all forms of the written word and has happily found her niche in Japanese short-forms, as well as remixed poetry alike.
 A Best of the Net nominee, her poems and artwork have appeared in numerous online and print venues.
 Shloka is the founding editor of Sonic Boom and one of the Assistant Editors of Human/Kind Journal.
 She co-edited naad anunaad: an anthology of contemporary world haiku (Vishwakarma Publications, Pune, India) in 2016.

-Grix (they/them) is an award-winning, Pushcart-nominated writer and artist.
-Their work focuses on disability, gender, and trauma, as well as systems from a neurodiverse perspective.
+GRIX (they/them) is an award-winning, Pushcart-nominated writer and artist.
+Their work focuses on disability, gender, and systems from a neurodiverse perspective.
 They are the Founding and Chief Editor of Human/Kind Journal and Press, and Associate Editor of Sonic Boom.
-Grix is more of a cats, dogs, and unicorns person than a people person.
+GRIX is more of a cats, dogs, and unicorns person than a people person.
 Website: www.metagrix.com

 Tuhin Bhowal, winner of The Great Indian Poetry Contest 2018 sponsored by the On Fire Cultural Movement, has had his poems and translations appear in City 7: A Journal of South Asian Literature, Bacopa Literary Review, mutiny!, Chaicopy, Red River, and elsewhere.
 He is currently the Poetry Editor for Bengaluru Review and Poetry Reader for Sonic Boom.